-Holmer Green Baptist Church has a number of trained First Aiders and a list showing who they are is on the noticeboard in the Church foyer.
+Holmer Green Baptist Church have a number of trained First Aiders (Adele Smith, Anthony Smith, Rachael Smith, and Chris Davy).
+There is a list showing who they are on the notice board in the vestibule.
 There is also an incident reporting book (located next to the First Aid Kit in the kitchen) which must be completed in the event of any accidents, injuries or incidents.
 There are two other First Aid kits located in the church and main hall.

-The Health and Safety Officer ensures that the contents of the first aid boxes are checked on a regular basis.
+The Health and Safety Officer (Carol Chen) ensures that the contents of the first aid boxes are checked on a regular basis.
 Completed accident forms should be passed on to the Health and Safety Officer.